A Little Sussy |

 One of the All Stars of the Exchange are Lemon Meltaways!!

-2 sticks (1 cup) unsalted butter, softened, plus extra for greasing
+2 sticks (1 cup) unsalted butter, softened, plus extra for greasing1/2 cup sugar

 1-1/2 tablespoons freshly grated lemon zest